Website and App FAQs

 AccuWeather App (Android & iOS):

-• If you’re seeing ads, you’re likely using the free version.
+- If you’re seeing ads, you’re likely using the free version.

-• If there are no ads, you’re using a paid version.
+- If there are no ads, you’re using a paid version.

 Some paid versions also offer longer forecasts, more saved locations, and access to custom features.
 You may need to log in to the app to unlock all available features.

-Q. How do I know what kind of subscription I have?
+Q: How do I know what kind of subscription I have?

-• Premium Plus is our highest-tier subscription.
+- Premium+ is our highest-tier subscription.

-• It provides our best ad-free experience in the app and a reduced ad experience on the website.
+- It provides our best ad-free experience in the app and a reduced ad experience on the website.

-• It is available with monthly or yearly payments and includes:
+- It is available with monthly or yearly payments and includes:

-• Exclusive map layers (in the app)
+- Exclusive map layers (in the app)

-• Enhanced AccuWeather Alerts™
+- Enhanced AccuWeather Alerts™

-• The longest available forecast data
+- The longest available forecast data

 Premium

-• Premium is a legacy subscription that provides an ad-free experience in the AccuWeather App, available with monthly or yearly payments.
+- Premium is a legacy subscription that provides an ad-free experience in the AccuWeather App, available with monthly or yearly payments.

-Note: Premium is no longer offered for new purchase, but existing subscriptions are still supported.
+Note: Premium is no longer offered for new purchase, but existing subscriptions are still supported. - How to tell if you have Premium:

-• AccuWeather.com (website): If you are logged in with your AccuWeather account and the Account menu shows an offer to upgrade to Premium+, you might have a Premium subscription.
+- AccuWeather.com (website): If you are logged in with your AccuWeather account and the Account menu shows an offer to upgrade to Premium+, you might have a Premium subscription.

-• AccuWeather app (Android & iOS): If you don’t see ads in the app and you see an offer to upgrade to Premium+, you might have a Premium subscription.
+- AccuWeather app (Android & iOS): If you don’t see ads in the app and you see an offer to upgrade to Premium+, you might have a Premium subscription.

 Platinum

-• Platinum is a legacy, one-time purchase that provides lifetime ad-free access in the AccuWeather App.
+- Platinum is a legacy, one-time purchase that provides lifetime ad-free access in the AccuWeather App.

-Note: Platinum is no longer offered for new purchase, but existing Platinum subscriptions are still supported.
+Note: Platinum is no longer offered for new purchase, but existing Platinum subscriptions are still supported. - How to tell if you have Platinum:

-• AccuWeather.com (website): If you paid once and, when logged in with your AccuWeather account, the Account menu shows an offer to upgrade to Premium+, you might have a Platinum subscription.
+- AccuWeather.com (website): If you paid once and, when logged in with your AccuWeather account, the Account menu shows an offer to upgrade to Premium+, you might have a Platinum subscription.

-• AccuWeather app (Android & iOS): If you paid once, don’t see ads in the app, and you see an offer to upgrade to Premium+, you might have a Platinum subscription.
+- AccuWeather app (Android & iOS): If you paid once, don’t see ads in the app, and you see an offer to upgrade to Premium+, you might have a Platinum subscription.

 Seeing ads unexpectedly?
 See What should I do if my subscription doesn’t seem to be working in the app?

-Q. I’m a paid subscriber but don’t see as many forecast hours or days as before.
+Q: I’m a paid subscriber but don’t see as many forecast hours or days as before.
 Why?

-Some Premium and Platinum features—like extended hourly and daily forecasts—are now a part of our free Plus membership and are only available when you’re logged in with your AccuWeather account.
+A: Some Premium and Platinum features—like extended hourly and daily forecasts—are now a part of our free Plus membership and are only available when you’re logged in with your AccuWeather account.
 Once you’re logged in, your full forecast range will appear automatically.

-Q. What should I do if my subscription doesn’t seem to be working in the app?
+Q: What should I do if my subscription doesn’t seem to be working in the app?

-If your subscription access didn’t transfer after an app update—or if you’re seeing ads when you expected not to—it usually means the app isn’t currently recognizing your subscription on that device.
+A: If your subscription access didn’t transfer after an app update—or if you’re seeing ads when you expected not to—it usually means the app isn’t currently recognizing your subscription on that device.
 This can happen for two reasons, depending on the type of device you’re using:

-• If you’re using a device with the same operating system as the one where you made your purchase:
+- If you’re using a device with the same operating system as the one where you made your purchase:

 Make sure you’re signed in to your device with the same app store account (Google Play or Apple ID) you used to purchase the subscription.

-If you’ve logged in to the AccuWeather App before, also log in using the same AccuWeather account you used the first time you logged in to the app.
+If you’ve logged in to the AccuWeather App before, also log in using the same AccuWeather account you used the first time you logged in to the app. - If you’re using a device with a different operating system (for example, you purchased on iOS but are now using Android):

 Make sure you have an AccuWeather account that’s linked to your original purchase.
 Then log in to the app using that same AccuWeather account to access your benefits.